Galicia Genealogy Inquiries - 2008

 Subject: Dutka in Lwow

-My Grandfather Michal Dutka was born 3 April 1912, in Lwow Poland.
+My Grandfather Michal Dutka was born 3 April 1912, in Lwow, Poland.
 He lived on Pekarska (Pickarska) St Lwow.
-I believe he has four brothers and one sister.
+I believe he had four brothers and one sister.
 He attended an English reading and writing school when he was younger.
-He was also a cook in Lwow and his family lived on a farm. his father was a shoe maker.
+He was also a cook in Lwow and his family lived on a farm.
+His father was a shoe maker.

-In August 1939 he joined the Polish army, by the next month they were captured and taken to Germany as a POW.
+In August 1939 he joined the Polish army; by the next month they were captured and taken to Germany as POWs.
 He later worked at some camps there.
-At then end of the war he stayed in Germany had met my grandmother Helena Morys, they had a son there names Jerzy.
+At the end of the war he stayed in Germany and met my grandmother Helena Morys; they had a son there named Jerzy.
 They then headed for Australia in 1949.

-If you can offer any information on how i may find out more about his history, get photos of the street or trace other family members i would be greatly appreciate it.
+If you can offer any information on how I may find out more about his history, get photos of the street or trace other family members, I would greatly appreciate it.

 Rachael Nicholls